syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

 attachment.MimeType = "application/txt";

-//Add the attachment to the document
+//Adds the attachment to the document

 document.Attachments.Add(attachment);

-//Save and close the PDF document
+//Saves and closes the PDF document

 document.Save("Output.pdf");